 Within Control, there are also built in dashboards that reveal key insights on construction documents.
 You can view how long an RFI has been open, the average time it takes to address an issue, which colleagues have open items, and other useful information that is related to a project.
 With the average construction project having millions of documents, it’s nice to have a dashboard feature that can make some sense of all that data.

 SYNCHRO Field (Field for short) is the companion to SYNCHRO Control.
 As the name implies, Field is an application that is designed to be used on a construction site.
-It can be downloaded on either an iPad or an iPhone (Android development coming soon).
+It can be downloaded on either an iPad, iPhone, or any Android device.
 With Field, construction crews can view project documentation on site, create new issues, write observation reports, take site photos, and view the 4D model at any given time.
 The Field application enables site engineers, superintendents, foreman, and inspectors to have the right information and report on what the actual project conditions are.

 View the 4D model in the SYNCHRO Field App